Cosmodude/Nexton/Notes.md

     - Strings are immutable
     - Get methods are free, but can be called only externally
     - On-chain interaction only through messages
+    - Text messages have no arguments now
+    - Messages look same as structures